Prag8855/aab/content/guides/blue-card.md

 **If you have a [tourist visa](/glossary/Schengen%20visa)**, you can't apply for a Blue Card.
 You can't look for work with a tourist visa.
 Your Blue Card application will be rejected.

 If you can, [find an apartment](/guides/find-a-flat-in-berlin) before you come to Germany.
 It's really hard to find an apartment in some cities.
 It's easier to find an apartment if you already have a job offer.
 You can also stay in a temporary place: a friend's house, a hotel or a furnished apartment.
+Make sure that you can [register your address](/glossary/Anmeldung) at this place.

 ### 2. Find a job